Ana Sršen: Biography

-Sršen is leading Swimming Club Natator as one of the best clubs for new generations of international paralympic swimmers.
+Sršen is leading Swimming Club Natator which trains new generations of international paralympic swimmers.

 She was a founding director of the Croatian Federation for Para Swimming (Hrvatski plivački savez osoba s invaliditetom) in 2006, managing it for 12 years and is currently a vice-president of Croatian Paralympic committee.

 Sršen often presents and speaks in favor of more accessible, socially just and democratic sport system for all to join, including media appearances on TV, print and online media that increase visibility of athletes with prosthetics as well as to normalize it and have support available for kids.

 She is married to Boris Šušković, founder of WULF Sport and ShoeBeDo stores, with who she has 2 children.
 In 2007 she lost her teenage younger brother as a result of a car accident on the island of Mljet (where her family resides) and emergency transport issues.
 In his honor she established a foundation, but also advocated for infrastructural work for this remote island.